craigbuckler/aframe-demo/presentation.md

 and components can be extended there's a registry with libraries for animations, water, physics, motion capture, particles, speech control, text and augmented reality

+and it's also tool agnostic so A-frame works with other frameworks

 it's fast: they aim for 90 frames per second

 the library itself is around a megabyte but gzips to 325KB